 Application and Selection

-- IIP internships need to be at least EIGHT consecutive weeks.
+- IIP internships need to be EIGHT consecutive weeks.

 - To apply for an internship, a student needs to be currently enrolled as full-time Princeton first-year, sophomore, or junior.
-[Note: If a student is not enrolled at the time of application, but will be enrolled during the spring semester, they are eligible to apply.]
+[Note: If a student is not enrolled at the time of application, but will be enrolled during the spring semester or upcoming fall semester, they are eligible to apply.
+Please reach out to your Director of Studies for next steps before you apply.]

 - As part of the application review process, IIP may request information from other office at Princeton to ensure that all students can have a safe and productive international experience.
 This includes residential colleges, Office of the Dean of Undergraduate Students, University Health Services (with student’s consent), among others.